adrianolszewski/Logistic-regression-is-regression/README.md

 of posts repeating this nonsense just copy-pasted from other posts.

 Not only that!
 I asked Chat GPT 3 (then 3.5) and got identical results.
 No surprise!
-It was \"fed\" by garbage, so it learned garbage, and today it helps spreading garbage to learners, who usually don\'t even suspect something is wrong, so they trust AI and repeat the nonsense further and further and\...
+It was "fed" by garbage, so it learned garbage, and today it helps spreading garbage to learners, who usually don't even suspect something is wrong, so they trust AI and repeat the nonsense further and further and\...